yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 # Homology Group - Elements

-From polyhedrons we are going to construct three groups.
+From polyhedrons, we are going to construct three groups.
 By combining these groups we will be able to find a topological invariant called homology group.
 This section follows [[Nakahara](http://stringworld.ru/files/Nakahara_M._Geometry_topology_and_physics_2nd_ed..pdf)] and  [[Armstrong](https://www.springer.com/gb/book/9780387908397)].

 ## Oriented Simplexes